hyunbinui/VMT/README.md

 <br>

 # EXTRACTING VIDEO FEATURES
-: most VMT models does not have internal video feature extractor. we need to extract video features ourselves and use them as an input. we need our own VIDEO FEATURE EXTRACTOR !
+: most VMT models do not have internal video feature extractor. we need to extract video features ourselves and use them as an input. we need our own VIDEO FEATURE EXTRACTOR !

 ### *prerequisites*